carollee77/BookLovers/README.md

 The system has the flexibility to be enhanced with a common store front that consolidates all the vendors.
 With this enhancement, a customer can access the products of all registered vendors from a single point of entry.

+How to run our website?
+The detail is in the readme.pdf file

 Using the Site Administration Module

 The site administration URL is: